 We like to think of our real life American heroes as charismatic, larger-than-life personalities, and that’s an expectation that’s jettisoned for Damien Chazelle’s First Man.
 Based on the authorized biography of astronaut Neil Armstrong by James R. Hansen, First Man gives us a version of the legendary astronaut who is at times as unlikable as he is extraordinary.
 Ryan Gosling’s portrayal of Armstrong is disarmingly stoic and often silent.
 Just as First Man bucks our expectations when it comes to the protagonist, it does the same in its depictions of spaceflight.
 Rather than focus on the glory and sentiment of the first trip to the moon and everything that led to it, First Man punches you in the gut with the sacrifice and danger inherent in our early attempts at spacefaring.

-How do you make a movie about a lone astronaut trapped on Mars for four years feel like something other than a bleak, dragging struggle for survival?
+How do you make a sci-fi movie about a lone astronaut trapped on Mars for four years feel like something other than a bleak, dragging struggle for survival?
 You cast Matt Damon as the astronaut.
 Based on Andy Weir’s 2011 novel, The Martian‘s shipwrecked star keeps the story as rich with humor as it is with suspense in spite of Damon’s Mark Watney having no one to talk to besides video diaries.
 It’s surprisingly funny and upbeat considering the director, Ridley Scott, who’s no stranger to science fiction but whose films don’t tend to be laugh riots.
 At the same time, Watney’s struggle to survive is as suspenseful as it should be, regardless of his complaints about disco music or his struggles with potatoes.